aaytec/prism/README.md

 Reminders
 - Set your alias first!
 - Share your connectivity information with discretion!
-- run $ifconfig for more information of your connection details.
+- run `ifconfig` for more information of your connection details.

 Commands
 - `/help`